pdhoward/chaoticbanter/README.md

 #ChaoticBanter

-This is part of ChaoticBots series -- spoof to transmit messages for testing chaoticsession
+This is part of ChaoticBots series -- spoof to publish messages at set interval to test platforms

 It features the following technologies: